gordonjgz/spatial-differentiated-effects-CRH/README.md

 This repository contains rawdata and code to pre-process the data and generate the final regression results.

 Rawdata: Data_Year.xlsx are all the datas from China City Statistical Yearbook.
-Final_Data.csv is the final data after all the raw data is processed in Data_Preprocess.R.
-Travel_Matrix_Before.csv and Travel_Matrix_After.csv are bilateral travel time matrix from 12306.cn migration_matrix.R is the code to generate the equilibrium, calculate the amenity, and generate regression.
+Final_Data.csv is the final data after all the raw data is processed in Data_Preprocess.R and data_organize.do Travel_Matrix_Before.csv and Travel_Matrix_After.csv are bilateral travel time matrix from 12306.cn migration_matrix.R is the code to generate the equilibrium, calculate the amenity, and generate regression.